Alen Marcina: Club career

 Marcina played college soccer with Barry University, and with New Westminster Khalsa in the Pacific Coast Soccer League, before joining the Ottawa Wizards for the 2002–03 CPSL season, where he scored 9 goals in just 10 matches.
-When the Wizards had their license revoked by the CPSL, Marcina tried his luck in Europe and managed to land a contract with Greek giants and UEFA Cup Participants PAOK Thessaloniki in January 2004.
+When the Wizards had their license revoked by the CPSL, Marcina tried his luck in Europe and managed to sign a contract with Greek club and UEFA Cup Participants, PAOK in January 2004.
 The next years saw him play with ÍA Akranes of Iceland, Schweinfurt of Germany and Herfølge Boldklub of Denmark.

 Marcina signed with the Puerto Rico Islanders for the 2006 season of the second-tier league of American soccer, the USL First Division, which is a level below Major League Soccer.
 He scored 13 goals in 27 appearances for the Islanders earning All-League selection before moving to the New Zealand Knights in November 2006.
 He netted his first goal for the Knights against the Newcastle Jets and also scored in the 3–1 win over the Queensland Roar.

 Marcina returned to the USL and Puerto Rico in 2007, making another handful of appearances, before being bought by Canadian club Montreal Impact in June 2007.
 He was traded in July 2007 to the Vancouver Whitecaps.
 He signed with the Minnesota Thunder on February 12, 2008.
 On August 27, 2008, the Thunder sold Marcina's contract to the Rochester Rhinos.
 In April 2009 left Rochester Rhinos and signed with Miami FC where he led the team in goals, games played and minutes played.
 Marcina announced his retirement in 2010 after turning down multiple offers in the US and Vietnam.